Pitch invasion: Southeastern Conference penalties

 LSU was assessed a $250,000 fine when fans rushed the field after another victory against Ole Miss on October 12, 2024.
 Texas and LSU were each fined $250,000 by the SEC in 2024 for fans throwing debris onto the field during losses by their respective football teams, the Longhorns vs. Georgia (October 19) and the Tigers vs. Alabama (November 9).
 The SEC also mandated both universities identify offenders and ban them from all athletic events for the remainder of the 2024–25 school year.
 Ole Miss was fined $350,000 after its November 9, 2024 win vs. Georgia for another field invasion—$250,000 for a second offense and an extra $100,000 for fans entering the playing field before the end of the game.

-Oklahoma was assessed its first fine of $100,000 as an SEC member when fans stormed the Gaylord Family Oklahoma Memorial Stadium gridiron after the Sooners' win over Alabama on November 23, 2024.
+Oklahoma was assessed its first fine of $100,000 as an SEC member when fans stormed the Gaylord Family Oklahoma Memorial Stadium gridiron after the Sooners' win over Alabama on 23 November 2024.
 Like Ole Miss two weeks prior, Oklahoma was fined an additional $100,000 because its fans came on the field before the game ended.

-Missouri was fined $250,000 when fans rushed the court at Mizzou Arena after the men's basketball team defeated archrival Kansas on December 8, 2024.
+Missouri was fined $250,000 when fans rushed the court at Mizzou Arena after the men's basketball team defeated archrival Kansas on 8 December 2024.
 (Creighton fans rushed the court at CHI Health Center Omaha four days earlier when the Bluejays defeated the Jayhawks, but the Big East Conference does not fine schools for court invasions.)

-Vanderbilt became the first SEC institution to be fined $500,000 for a third court invasion following its men's basketball win over Kentucky on January 25, 2025.
+Vanderbilt became the first SEC institution to be fined $500,000 for a third pitch invasion following its men's basketball win over Kentucky on 25 January 2025.
 This came one week following the Commodores' men's basketball upset victory over in-state rival Tennessee that drew a $250,000 second pitch invasion fine.

-Mississippi State was also fined $500,000 for a field storming after its upset win over Arizona State on September 6, 2025.
+Mississippi State was also fined $500,000 for a field storming after its upset win over Arizona State on 6 September 2025.

 Atlantic Coast Conference penalties

 Beginning with the 2025–26 academic year, the Atlantic Coast Conference (ACC) issued a new event security policy that discourages fans from storming the field or court until the visiting team and game officials have safely exited the playing area.
 Member schools are fined $50,000 for the first offense, $100,000 for the second offense, and $200,000 for the third and subsequent offenses over a two-year period from the field storming, with the fines being directed to the conference's postgraduate scholarship fund.

-On August 30, 2025, Florida State upset Alabama at Doak Campbell Stadium, 31–17.
+On 30 August 2025, Florida State upset Alabama at Doak Campbell Stadium, 31–17.
 The school was fined $50,000 for the subsequent field invasion by Seminoles fans.
 This is the first ACC fine for a field storming.